nmake/jetpack/README.md

 ## Roles

+[`object_browser`](docs/roles/object_browser.md): An Ansible role that generates an HTML file from a hosts facts.
+The HTML file is in navigatable tree format and provides and easy way to review and report on both inventory information for a host or information gathered about a host during the playbook run.

 [`operating_state`](docs/roles/operating_state.md): An Ansible role that collects information about the operating state of various resources on a network devices and returns parsed and structured data.

 ## Developer notes